Victoria Beckham Wows Fans With Crazy Stretch: ‘Bend It Like Beckham’

 The singer flaunted her toned body wearing a set of red workout pants with a matching bra.
 She also wore a pair of white sneakers and a black baseball hat.
 The shot highlighted her tight abs and defined shoulders.
 Most of Beckham’s face was covered by the cap, but what could be seen from the snap appeared dewy with sweat.

-In the post’s caption, Beckham said that she was sportswear from the Victoria Beckham Reebok collection, using the hashtag “Bend It Like Beckham.”
-In the background of the shot, Beckham’s daughter, Harper looked on as her mother almost twisted herself into a pretzel.
+In the post’s caption, Beckham said that she was in sportswear from the Victoria Beckham Reebok collection, using the hashtag “Bend It Like Beckham.”

+In the background of the shot, Beckham’s daughter, Harper, looked on as her mother almost twisted herself into a pretzel.

 Many of the comments focused on Beckham’s flexibility.